 Brittany Kleinschnitz, CSWA, PPSC

 Brittany is a Clinical Social Work Associate interested in the connections between mental and environmental health.
 Their journey to the mental health field began after working in wildlife biology and ecology for a number of years.
 They hold an MSW with a focus on working in Indigenous and Rural communities from Cal Poly Humboldt and previously received an Associates in Natural Resources from Columbia College and a Bachelors in Visual Art and Literature from Bennington College.
 Brittany has experience in wilderness therapy working with high-needs individuals and as a school social worker with K-12th grade students.
-They are certified in Yoga Calm social-emotional yoga for youth and received their Pupil Personnel Services Credential through the state of California.
-Brittany’s practice is guided by transpersonal and humanistic psychology, with a focus on ecotherapy, trauma, attachment, mindfulness, somatics, art therapy, and grief work.
-Brittany also hosts monthly Eco Grief and Anxiety Circles.
-They are interested in working with people of all ages, families, grievers, historically marginalized communities such as LGBTQ+ youth and Indigenous peoples, and anyone seeking to deepen their relationship with themselves and the Earth.
+They are Level 1 Brainspotting trained, as well as Level 1 Ecotherapy trained by EarthBody Institute.
+Brittany is also certified in Yoga Calm social-emotional yoga for youth and received their Pupil Personnel Services Credential through the state of California.
+Brittany’s practice is guided by transpersonal and humanistic psychology, with a focus on ecotherapy, trauma, attachment, mindfulness, somatics, creative interventions, and grief work.
+Brittany also hosts monthly Eco Grief and Anxiety Circles at Earth Space PDX.
+They are interested in working with people of all ages, families, grievers, historically marginalized communities such as LGBTQ+ youth and Indigenous peoples, and anyone seeking to deepen their sense of belonging to themselves and to the Earth.